Superautomatic Espresso Machine Buying Guide

 The brew group is a very important component of a superautomatic - it contains the coffee brewing chamber -and performs the function of tamping the freshly ground coffee from the grinder, pre-infusing the coffee grounds, extracting the espresso under high pressure and finally dumping the spent coffee puck into the removeable grounds container (dump box or dregs drawer).

 There are two main systems of Brew units on the market today - as you may have surmised by the heading.
-Saeco, Gaggia (and the discontinued Solis brand) use a brew unit that can be removed for easy cleaning.
-After opening the service door and pressing the release lock lever, the brew group can be removed for weekly rinsing out of coffee residue and the occasional cleaning of the screen with the supplied brew screen "key".
+Saeco and Gaggia use a brew unit that can be removed for easy cleaning.
+After opening the service door and pressing the release lock lever, the brew group can be removed for daily rinsing out of coffee residue and the occasional cleaning of the screen with the supplied brew screen "key".
 Typically, these units are very rugged, however one drawback is that the brew chamber is designed for a single shot of coffee.
-To make a double espresso or coffee the machine will brew two consecuttive espressos - one after the other.
+To make a double espresso or coffee the machine will brew two consecutive espressos - one after the other.

-Jura and Bosch use a non-removeable brew unit.
+Jura uses a non-removable brew unit.
 Since these units are "built-in", these machines typically have a more sophisticated (and automated) cleaning cycle which is controlled by the machine.
 In some ways, this system is actually more beneficial to the longevity of the machine, since the machine itself determines the optimal cleaning frequency.
 This could be a benefit for those locations where cleaning may be inadvertantly neglected.
-In addition, the built-in brew units of the Jura and Bosch hold much more coffee (up to 16 grams vs. 9 grams for Saeco) and can therefore make a true double shot at once.
+In addition, the built-in brew units of the Jura hold much more coffee (up to 16 grams vs. 9 grams for Saeco) and can therefore make a true double shot at once.
 The Franke Flair, a more commercial machine, also features a rugged brew unit based on the Jura.

-The bypass doser allows you to feed the machine a second type of coffee (usually decaf), in addition to the “regular” coffee beans which the machine grinds.
+The bypass doser allows you to feed the machine a second type of coffee (usually decaf or a specialty coffee), in addition to the “regular” coffee beans which the machine grinds.
 The bypass doser only accepts pre-ground espresso coffee.
 This feature would be very handy if there are two types of espresso drinkers using the machine, or for offering a choice to guests.
 Almost all machines have this as an standard feature, but many of the basic Saeco machines do not.

 The grind adjustment is pre-set at the factory and usually works perfectly right out of the box.
-All the machines have about 14 settings, for fine-tuning the grind if necessary, and for compensating for grinding burr wear over the years.
+All the machines have about 5 settings, for fine-tuning the grind if necessary, and for compensating for grinding burr wear over the years.
 All new Saeco machines have quiter ceramic grinders, which Saeco claims will last longer than steel burrs.
 Because ceramic grinders should stay sharper longer, Saeco has moved away from grind adjustment knobs and instead uses time (actually motor rotations) to determine the correct grind and dosage for the brew unit.
-So with Saeco, no user adjustment to the grind setting are available, instead the SBS knob and Aroma adjustment are used on some models and the Odeo Giro uses Aroma adjustment only.
+So with Saeco, no user adjustment to the grind setting are available, instead the SBS knob and Aroma adjustment are used on some models.

 A digital display gives a description of every function of the machine (out of water, out of beans, when to de-scale, adjusting coffee brew temperature, determining proper settings - the list is long).
 It does make the machine nearly foolproof to understand.
 The only time this might be an issue is when you might want the digital display most -when the machine is new and you are still “learning the ropes”.
 It might take an extra minute or two to figure out what needs to be done.Also try to anticipate who will be using the machine.
 The more “operators”, the more a digital may be preferred, since those people are less likely to know the machine, and will have an easier time using it.